IanMercer/pi-sniffer/GettingStarted.md

 Environment="MQTT_USERNAME="
 Environment="MQTT_PASSWORD="

+# Set the level of MQTT messages to ONE of these:
+Environment="VERBOSITY=counts|distances|details"

 # Port on which to communicate with sensors in the same group in mesh mode
 Environment="UDP_MESH_PORT=7779"

 # Port on which to broadcast a count of people present x 10
-# If you have multiple sensors in a group, only one should send to the sign
+# If you have multiple sensors in a group, only one should send to the sign, set this to zero for the others
 Environment="UDP_SIGN_PORT=7778"

 # How to map people to the value sent, e.g. 0.5 so that 4 people = 2.0 sent